LuigiSigillo/NextRoom/Documents/Evaluation/Evaluation.md

 ![chart](Images/chart2.png)

 We thought that in a real scenario we could use these data, and create a score based on how much time a user spends in the suggested section of the museum.
 But due to the current lockdown, and to our difficulty on testing the application in a real scenario, this evaluation becomes complex.
-So we will evaluate the user experience using mockups, and after every demo of these prototypes we will collect people's opinions asking for feedbacks and offering the possibility to provide advices through some forms to be compiled , trying to improve UX and to make our application more and more interactive.
+So we will evaluate the user experience using mockups, and after every demo of these prototypes we will collect people's opinions asking for feedbacks and offering the possibility to interact with us through some forms to be compiled , trying to improve UX and to make our application more and more interactive.
-The questions will be mainly on the User interface and on the services that the application will provide.
-If we will add some new features to the application we will ask the users if this could be useless or if it could be an interesting thing to add.
+The questions will be mainly on the User interface and to test the services that the application will provide.

 ## Technical point of view